GoodHeartCoder/flash-card/issues.md

 i need to add loading state

 maybe when i add SupaBase i will have the ability to to fetch only the deck name and ids in the the home page not not my entire database

+i need to add a prompt window when deleting a deck i can use the native one